Perceptron: Variants

 The $\alpha$-perceptron further used a pre-processing layer of fixed random weights, with thresholded output units.
 This enabled the perceptron to classify analogue patterns, by projecting them into a binary space.
 In fact, for a projection space of sufficiently high dimension, patterns can become linearly separable.

 Another way to solve nonlinear problems without using multiple layers is to use higher order networks (sigma-pi unit).
 In this type of network, each element in the input vector is extended with each pairwise combination of multiplied inputs (second order).
 This can be extended to an n-order network.

+A generalization of the perceptron model is the Receptron that incorporates non-linear interactions between inputs.
+A single receptron is able to classify non-linear boolean functions.

 It should be kept in mind, however, that the best classifier is not necessarily that which classifies all the training data perfectly.
 Indeed, if we had the prior constraint that the data come from equi-variant Gaussian distributions, the linear separation in the input space is optimal, and the nonlinear solution is overfitted.

 Other linear classification algorithms include Winnow, support-vector machine, and logistic regression.